sifive/wake/share/doc/wake/tutorial.md

 methods being leveraged.

-As before, `def` introduces `infoH` as a new function with a single argument `_args`, which it ignores (the leading underscore silences a compiler warning).
+As before, `def` introduces `infoH` as a new function with a single argument `_args`, which it ignores (as before, the leading underscore silences a compiler warning).
 Making it a function like this even though it just discards the argument serves two purposes.
 First, wake evaluates objects (without arguments) as soon as they're encountered but functions only when they're fully called, so if we were to write it `export def infoH =` then any time we did *anything* with wake it would write an `info.h` file.
 The second we'll look at soon.

 `which` is a function which searches wake's path for the named program.
 On most systems, `which "uname" = "/bin/uname"`, but this may not always be the